grafana/grafana/docs/sources/panels/visualizations/node-graph.md

 For example you can have percentage of errors represented by red portion of the circle.
 Additional details can be displayed in a context menu when which is displayed when you click on the node.
 There also can be additional links in the context menu that can target either other parts of Grafana or any external link.

-// TODO: image or gif of edge with context menu open
+{{< figure src="/img/docs/v74/node-graph-navigation.gif" max-width="900px" caption="Node graph" >}}

 ### Edges

 Edges can also show statistics when you hover over the edge.
 Similar to nodes, you can open a context menu with additional details and links by clicking on the edge.

 The first data source supporting this visualization is X-Ray data source for it's Service map feature.
-For more information, refer to the X-Ray documentation.
+For more information, refer to the [X-Ray plugin documentation](https://grafana.com/grafana/plugins/grafana-x-ray-datasource).

-// Andrej - Add a link to the updated X-Ray documentation when it is merged.

 ## Navigating the node graph